 \paragraph{A highly imbalanced sampled-token signal.} In sampled-token OPD, the update at step $t$ is driven by the log-ratio on a single sampled token:

 Negative rewards arise whenever the student assigns higher probability to a sampled token than the teacher.
-As shown in Figure~\ref{fig:imbalance_reward}, most sampled tokens receive negative rewards, and the positive learning signal is concentrated on a relatively small subset of tokens with positive advantage.
-The result is an imbalanced training signal in which optimization is disproportionately driven by a few locally favorable tokens.
-Training can then become sensitive to short continuations that the teacher locally prefers, such as fillers or hesitation markers, even when those tokens contribute little to overall trajectory quality.
+As shown in Figure~\ref{fig:imbalance_reward}, most sampled tokens receive negative reward.
+This leaves optimization dominated by a small subset of locally positive tokens, so training becomes sensitive to high-frequency fillers and short continuations that can receive favorable local scores while contributing little to trajectory-level quality.

-\paragraph{The teacher signal can become unreliable on student-generated prefixes.} Sampled-token OPD implicitly assumes that the probability the teacher assigns to a student-generated token is a useful proxy for trajectory quality.
-This assumption weakens when rollouts enter prefixes that are common under the student but uncommon for the teacher.
-On such prefixes, the teacher may assign high probability to tokens that appear plausible, while the trajectory has already deviated from a desirable direction.
-In our logs, this behavior is associated with patterns such as repetition loops, self-resetting reasoning, and malformed continuations (Figure~\ref{fig:repeat}; Appendix~\ref{app:case_study}).
-These observations suggest an objective-level mismatch: OPD encourages token-level agreement with the teacher, but such proxy does not necessarily correspond to trajectory-level quality, especially on prefixes that are out-of-distribution for the teacher.
+\paragraph{The teacher signal can become unreliable on student-generated prefixes.} Sampled-token OPD assumes that teacher probability on a student-generated token is a useful proxy for trajectory quality.
+This proxy becomes unreliable on prefixes that are common under the student but uncommon for the teacher.
+In such regions, tokens with high teacher probability can remain rewarded even after the trajectory has drifted into repetition, self-resetting reasoning, or other meaningless continuations (Figure~\ref{fig:repeat}; Appendix~\ref{app:case_study}).
+This creates an objective mismatch between token-level teacher agreement and trajectory-level quality.

-We hypothesize that two factors amplify this issue.
-First, teacher distributions are often sharp, so even modest student-teacher disagreement can produce large log-ratio values.
-Second, differences between the teacher's generation pattern and the student's make student prefixes more likely to fall outside the teacher's typical context.
-The same failure also appears in how the teacher signal changes with position.
-Figure~\ref{fig:teacher_signal_variability} shows the distribution of teacher-student log-probability gaps across token positions; it is relatively concentrated at early positions and becomes progressively wider later in the sequence, with more extreme values on long rollouts.
+We hypothesize that two factors amplify this issue: sharp teacher distributions, where modest teacher--student mismatch can produce large log-ratio values, and growing teacher--student divergence along long rollouts.
+Consistent with this view, Figure~\ref{fig:teacher_signal_variability} shows that the distribution of teacher--student gaps becomes wider later in the sequence.